Project creation#

 Returns:

-Add a textual operator to the module body.
+Add a textual operator definition to the module body.

 Parameters: